mozilla/glean/docs/user/pings/deletion_request.md

 ## Scheduling

-The `deletion-request` ping is automatically sent when uploda is disabled in Glean.
+The `deletion-request` ping is automatically submitted when upload is disabled in Glean.
 If upload fails, it is retried after Glean is initialized.

 ## Contents